After the Event

 If You Lose a Pet

 - Broward County Animal Care and Adoption officers and residents will bring many of the lost cats and dogs to the Broward County shelter after a hurricane.
 The shelter is located at:

 Fort Lauderdale, FL 33315

-You will be called by Animal Care if they have your pet, providing that phones are operating and your pet has identification.
-Otherwise, you will need to visit one of our shelters.
+You will be called by Animal Care & Adoption if they have your pet, providing that phones are operating and your pet has identification.
+Otherwise, you will need to visit the shelter.
 Call first for post-hurricane operating hours and information at 954-359-1313.